IvanBuccella/parallel-schelling-s-model-of-segregation/README.md

 ## Introduction

-This algorithm uses a parallel programming approach, by exploiting distributed memory, for solving Schelling's model of segregation.
-Its behavior allows to satisfy all the agents into the grid in less time than usual by exploiting the concurrent execution over more processors or nodes.
+This algorithm uses a parallel programming approach, by exploiting distributed memory, for simulating Schelling's model of segregation.
+Its behavior allows it to satisfy all the agents in the grid in less time than usual by exploiting the concurrent execution over more processors or nodes.

 ## The problem